zetaminer/Canvas_SBG/README.md

 Before you begin:
 - Access to a Canvas LMS account.
-- Admin or API access (if needed).
+- Admin or API access.
 - Basic knowledge of REST APIs.

 ---